 - Intense fear of gaining weight or becoming fat, even if you are already underweight

 Even if you do not meet the specific criteria listed above, you may still be suffering from a serious eating disorder.
 For example, there are cases of atypical anorexia where a person meets all the requirements for an anorexia diagnosis but is not considered underweight despite experiencing significant weight loss.2

-Because the body needs food to survive, anorexia is one of the most physically dangerous behavioral health disorders and is associated with physiological alterations in virtually all of the body’s organs.1 Anorexia can lead to many physical complications including tooth decay, bone weakening, nutritional deficiencies, weakened immune system, seizures, infections, and thyroid issues.3 Anorexia has the highest mortality rate of any mental health disorder, so treatment should be sought as soon as possible to prevent further harm and maximize chances of recovery.4
+Because the body needs food to survive, anorexia is one of the most physically dangerous behavioral health disorders and is associated with physiological alterations in virtually all of the body’s organs.1 Anorexia can lead to many physical complications including tooth decay, bone weakening, nutritional deficiencies, weakened immune system, seizures, infections, and thyroid issues.3 Anorexia has the highest mortality rate of any mental health disorder, so treatment should be sought as soon as possible to prevent further harm and maximize chances of recovery.1

-If you or a loved one are suffering from anorexia or a similar eating disorder, there are many helplines available for information, support, and referrals.
+If you or a loved one is suffering from anorexia or a similar eating disorder, there are many helplines available for information, support, and referrals.
 Many people with the disorder are hesitant to seek help for many reasons, such as shame, fear, or denial of the severity of their condition.
 Calling a helpline can be a non-threatening way for you to obtain the initial information, resources, and encouragement you need.

 How Does a Hotline Help?

 Anorexia hotlines can provide anonymous support, information, resources, and treatment options for people suffering from anorexia or related eating disorders and their families.
 While the staff who answers can refer you to therapy and treatment, they cannot provide the treatment services, offer professional counseling, or make any diagnoses.
 Helplines are often staffed by volunteers who are not licensed counselors, therapists, or medical professionals, but are trained to offer support and information for the issues you have.

 These hotlines are also not the appropriate place for emergency or crisis situations.
 If you are experiencing a crisis, call a local or national crisis line for support or 911 for medical emergencies.